 Carbon Emissions Reporting

-- The Carbon Disclosure Project (CDP) is a voluntary but widely used system for ensuring corporate emissions transparency.
+- The Carbon Disclosure Project (CDP), a widely recognized framework for corporate emissions transparency.

-- The EU Corporate Sustainability Reporting Directive (CSRD) is a European regulation that mandates detailed emissions and ESG disclosures for large and listed companies, aligning with EU Taxonomy and ESRS standards.
+- The EU Corporate Sustainability Reporting Directive (CSRD), mandating comprehensive emissions and ESG disclosures for large European companies.

 Identifying Emission Hotspots Through Analytics